Angel of Death

 This painting commemorates the Battle of Las Navas de Tolosa (also known as the Battle of Al-Uqab معركة العقاب), in the land of Jaén (now a city in southern Spain) on July 16, 1212.

-Soon afterwards, King Alfonso wrote to Pope Innocent on the aftermath:
+King Alfonso wrote to Pope Innocent on the aftermath of the battle: